pomagati/awesome-east-europe/README.md

 # Awesome East Europe

-A table software, hardware and technology companies from Eastern Europe:
+A list of software, hardware and technology companies from Eastern Europe:

 | Name                                                      | Country                  | Key People                                        | Description                  | Github  |